1Birdo/BotnetGoV2/README.md

 The system uses a **Dual Server Architecture** to segregate bot and operator traffic, maximizing stability and control.

+> This is technically A **Triple Architecture** if you use / maintain usage of the API.
+But i dont really count it fully.

 ### Architecture Summary

 | Component | Purpose | Protocol & Port |